 A few months ago, I had the incredible opportunity to do so.
-By partnering with Cube Cobra, the most popular site for organizing and designing cubes, I gained access to a trove of data from over twenty thousand cubes.
+By partnering with Cube Cobra, the most popular site for organizing and designing cubes, I gained access to a trove of data from tens of thousands of cubes.
 I set out to visualize these data and to finally answer the question “what is Cube?”

 The result is the Cube Map, an interactive atlas that positions cubes based on the cards they contain and visualizes the incredible diversity of the format.

 Discover just how diverse the Cube format can be, themes you never expected, and where your own cube fits.

 This article will explain how the map was created, its limitations, and our plans for it in the future!

 If we are to visualize the diversity of cubes, we need a unified foundation to compare them.
 The most intuitive framework we can use to represent cubes as data is to simply count the number of each card present within a cube.
 As an example, let’s take four simple cubes: one has Lightning Bolt, one has Ponder, one has both, and one has neither.
 In this framework, each card represents a dimension on our graph:

 So cubes with two or fewer cards are represented as corners on a square (like above).
 Cubes with three or fewer can be represented as corners of a geometrical cube.
 Cubes with four or more…

 See the problem?